Time to take a different approach.

 This isn’t available in all mail programs and isn’t something I recommend for run-of-the-mill spam.
 However, if you’re getting spam from a consistent source — the same “From:” address on each message — blocking them is an option.

 Remember: this only blocks a single email address.
-Spammers routinely change the “from” on all their messages, which is why blocking normal spam doesn’t work.
-If you’re getting unwanted messages from the same source over and over, “block sender” is an option.
+Spammers routinely change the “from” on their messages, which is why blocking normal spam doesn’t work.
+But if you’re getting unwanted messages from the same email address over and over, “block sender” is an option.

 One rule to spam them

-If blocking isn’t an option, or you want finer control over what happens, the next solution I recommend is to set up a rule or filter in your email program or interface to automatically act on the message when it arrives.
+If blocking isn’t an option, or you want finer control over what happens, set up a rule or filter in your email program or interface to automatically act on the message when it arrives.

-After specifying the search criteria — in this case, the email address we wish to block — we can specify what is to happen.
+After specifying the search criteria — in this case, the email address we wish to block — we can specify what happens.

 Oddly enough, “Mark as spam” isn’t an option in Gmail filters, so the next best thing is to automatically delete it.
 Many other programs and interfaces also let you mark it as spam in their filters.